kirkoov/kirkoov/README.md

 # Hi, I'm Kirill (kirkoov) 👋

-Backend developer focused on practical, reliable systems with clean architecture, Linux infrastructure, and maintainable backend design.
+Backend developer who enjoys building practical, reliable software with Python, Linux, and modern backend technologies, with a particular interest in automation, infrastructure, and systems that solve real-world problems.

-My current work focuses on backend services, automation tools, and infrastructure-oriented systems.

----

 ## 🔭 Now

+I'm currently working on two complementary projects.

 ### Piko

-A workforce management application for daycare employees built with FastAPI.
-This is my primary long-term engineering project.
-Its goal is to become a production-quality backend application with practical real-world usage.
+A FastAPI-based workforce management application for daycare employees.

-Focus areas:
+Current focus:

 - authentication and role-based access
 - API design and testing
-- Docker-based deployment
+- Docker deployment
 - frontend integration

-### 🔧 Live / Demo (if available)
+### 🔧 Status

-Deployment in progress.

----
+The first public release is planned after core functionality, testing, and deployment are complete.

+### Daily Wallpaper Rotator

+A lightweight shell-based wallpaper scheduler for GNOME using anacron, systemd, and desktop integration to continue rotating wallpapers reliably even when the computer isn't powered on every day.

 ## 🛠 Technologies

+### Languages

+- Python
+- Bash

 ### Backend

-- Python
 - FastAPI
 - Django
 - Django REST Framework